SoftUni-Internal/interactive-content/EN/03-HATEOAS/03-Implement-HATEOAS-in-Spring-Projects.md

 # Preparing Controllers

-The first possible implenentation is for our DTOs to extend the `RepresentationModel<T>` class, adding links directly to our entity.
+The first possible implementation is for our DTOs to extend the `RepresentationModel<T>` class, adding links directly to our entity.

 The second variant is to use the `linkTo` and `methodOn` methods from the `WebMvcLinkBuilder` class.